xBracey/pixiJSTest/README.md

-# pixiJSTest
+# Boilerplate
-Testing the library pixiJS
+Boilerplate for any web projects